apache/iotdb/docs/Documentation/UserGuide/5-Operation Manual/3-Account Management Statements.md

 # Chapter 5: Operation Manual

 ## Account Management Statements
-IoTDB provides users with account priviledge management operations, so as to ensure data security.
+IoTDB provides users with account privilege management operations, so as to ensure data security.

-We will show you basic user priviledge management operations through the following specific examples.
+We will show you basic user privilege management operations through the following specific examples.
 Detailed SQL syntax and usage details can be found in [SQL Documentation](/#/Documents/progress/chap5/sec4).
-At the same time, in the JAVA programming environment, you can use the [Java JDBC](/#/Documents/progress/chap4/sec2) to execute priviledge management statements in a single or batch mode.
+At the same time, in the JAVA programming environment, you can use the [Java JDBC](/#/Documents/progress/chap4/sec2) to execute privilege management statements in a single or batch mode.

 ### Basic Concepts
 #### User
 The user is the legal user of the database.
 A user corresponds to a unique username and has a password as a means of authentication.
 Before using a database, a person must first provide a legitimate username and password to make himself/herself a user.

-#### Priviledge
+#### Privilege
 The database provides a variety of operations, and not all users can perform all operations.
-If a user can perform an operation, the user is said to have the priviledge to perform the operation.
-Priviledges can be divided into data management priviledge (such as adding, deleting and modifying data) and authority management priviledge (such as creation and deletion of users and roles, granting and revoking of priviledges, etc.).
-Data management priviledge often needs a path to limit its effective range, which is a subtree rooted at the path's corresponding node.
+If a user can perform an operation, the user is said to have the privilege to perform the operation. privileges can be divided into data management privilege (such as adding, deleting and modifying data) and authority management privilege (such as creation and deletion of users and roles, granting and revoking of privileges, etc.).
+Data management privilege often needs a path to limit its effective range, which is a subtree rooted at the path's corresponding node.

 #### Role
-A role is a set of priviledges and has a unique role name as an identifier.
+A role is a set of privileges and has a unique role name as an identifier.
 A user usually corresponds to a real identity (such as a traffic dispatcher), while a real identity may correspond to multiple users.
-These users with the same real identity tend to have the same priviledges.
-Roles are abstractions that can unify the management of such priviledges.
+These users with the same real identity tend to have the same privileges.
+Roles are abstractions that can unify the management of such privileges.

 #### Default User
 There is a default user in IoTDB after the initial installation: root, and the default password is root.
-This user is an administrator user, who cannot be deleted and has all the priviledges.
-Neither can new priviledges be granted to the root user nor can priviledges owned by the root user be deleted.
+This user is an administrator user, who cannot be deleted and has all the privileges.
+Neither can new privileges be granted to the root user nor can privileges owned by the root user be deleted.

-### Priviledge Management Operation Examples
+### Privilege Management Operation Examples
-According to the [sample data](https://raw.githubusercontent.com/apache/incubator-iotdb/master/docs/Documentation/OtherMaterial-Sample%20Data.txt), the sample data of IoTDB may belong to different power generation groups such as ln, sgcc, etc. Different power generation groups do not want others to obtain their own database data, so we need to have data priviledge isolated at the group layer.
+According to the [sample data](https://raw.githubusercontent.com/apache/incubator-iotdb/master/docs/Documentation/OtherMaterial-Sample%20Data.txt), the sample data of IoTDB may belong to different power generation groups such as ln, sgcc, etc. Different power generation groups do not want others to obtain their own database data, so we need to have data privilege isolated at the group layer.

 #### Create User